pitfail/pitfail-reports/report3/domain.rst

 The User-Portfolio-League domain model
 --------------------------------------

-The basic concepts and relationships for the idle system are:
+The basic concepts and relationships for the idle system are (Figure :ref:`userdomain`):

 .. figure:: figures/domain/users.png
     :width: 90%

+    :label:`userdomain` User/Portfolio/League concepts

-Adding some of the creation/joining operations, this becomes:
+Adding some of the creation/joining operations, this becomes (Figure :ref:`userdomain2`):

 .. figure:: figures/domain/users2.png
     :width: 90%

+    :label:`userdomain2` User/Portfolio/League concepts, with creation/joining operations

 Note a few potentially surprising things about this model: